irjudson/cli/README.md

 `> npm install -g nitrogen-cli`

-The Nitrogen command line tool is will then be available via `n2`:
+The Nitrogen command line tool will then be available via `n2`:

 `> n2 help`